 The statutory residence test (SRT) for individuals has been effective since 6 April 2013.

 An individual will be resident in the United Kingdom for a tax year if they meet the ‘automatic residence test’ or the ‘sufficient tie test’.
 If they meet neither test, they will be non-UK resident.
 The automatic residence test is met if they meet at least one of the ‘automatic UK tests’ and none of the ‘automatic overseas tests’.
-Each of those tests and the underlying elements are defined to some extent, but some elements are anticipated to remain unclear.
+Each of those tests and the underlying elements are defined to some extent, and HMRC have produced extensive guidance.

 There are four ‘automatic UK tests’: